-After focusing on some of the nearby exploration targets in the first part of the year, the Company turned its attention to expanding the Wenot deposit.
-The drilling at Wenot commenced in May with the following objectives: 1) testing some of the undrilled gaps within the Wenot deposit model that have not previously been drilled, but where gold mineralized zones along strike in either direction suggest high potential for continuity, 2) expanding the western "starter pit" mineralization that is outside of the area of the past-producing pit and is demonstrating wide near surface gold-bearing zones, and 3) providing evidence of the high potential for the Wenot deposit to continue to greater depths.
+In Q2 2023, after focusing on some of the nearby exploration targets in the first part of the year, the Company turned its attention to expanding the Wenot deposit.
+Drilling at Wenot commenced in May with the following objectives:

+1) testing some of the undrilled gaps within the Wenot deposit model that have not previously been drilled, but where gold mineralized zones along strike in either direction suggest high potential for continuity,

+2) further exploring the potential of the western "starter pit" mineralization that is outside of the area of the pastproducing pit and is demonstrating wide near surface gold-bearing zones, and

+3) providing evidence of the high potential for the Wenot deposit to continue to greater depths.
 Given that 88% of the recent Mineral Resource Estimate is above a 300m depth, extension to greater depths could significantly expand the resource.
-To date, five holes have been completed at Wenot and a sixth hole is underway.
-Results have been announced for the first two holes (23ODD-063 and -064), both of which have excellent results.

-Interim MD&A - Quarterly Highlights Six months ended June 30, 2023 (Expressed in United States Dollars)

-The figure below shows the drill intersections (unmined) along the Wenot deposit and extensions by grade (g/t Au) multiplied by width (m).
+In Q2 and Q3 2023, seven (7) holes totalling 3,829m were completed at the Wenot target.
+Results were favourable and achieved all of the set objectives.